amykv/mesbglister/README.md

 # mesbglister
 Create, edit, track, and share custom army lists for Middle-Earth Strategy Battle Game.

 This app was created so my friends and I can quickly brainstorm and share army lists with each other.
-App is currently under review for Google Play store release, link will be shared here.
+App is released on Google Play Store.

 Ideally plan to add more functionality, fixes, and features in future releases.

 ## Installation:
-MESBGLister will be released on Google Play Store.
+Download from Google Play Store [HERE.](https://play.google.com/store/apps/details?id=com.arasvitkus.mesbglister&hl=en_US&gl=US)

-Currently, fork it or import the zip file into Android Studio.
+Can also fork it or import the zip file into Android Studio.
 Run it from an emulator or transfer it onto the users device.

 ## Screenshots: